-1.1 To inform Members of the draft Carers Strategy for Hertfordshire 2018-2021, which sets out the council's commitment to carers and describes the actions that the it will take to support them in their caring role.
+1.1 To seek Cabinet approval of the draft Carers Strategy for Hertfordshire 2018-2021, which sets out the Council's commitment to carers and describes the actions that will be taken to support them in their caring role.

 2. Summary